USArmyResearchLab/ARL-SCOUT/README.md

 ## SCOUT Contents

 Unique Commanders (human participants) are named as `p{exp}.{ID}` where `{exp}` is the experiment number (1-4) and `{ID}` is the Commander's ID assigned within that experiment.
 For example, the Commander `p1.01` is the first Commander in Experiment 1.
 Each Commander completed three trials {train, main1, main2}.
-The `main_trial_distribution.xlsx` file notes which counting task was completed in each main trial.
+The `data/main_trial_distribution.xlsx` file notes which counting task was completed in each main trial.

-The data and annotation files are divided by type over five directories:
+The data and annotation files are divided by type over five directories with the `data/` directory of this repository:

 - [Transcripts](https://github.com/USArmyResearchLab/ARL-SCOUT/tree/main/scout_contents.md#transcripts)
 - [iSCOUT (images)](https://github.com/USArmyResearchLab/ARL-SCOUT/tree/main/scout_contents.md#iscout)